mjl-/mox/README.md

 Not supported (but perhaps in the future):

 - Webmail
+- HTTP-based API for sending messages and receiving delivery feedback
+- Calendaring
 - Functioning as SMTP relay
-- HTTP-based API for sending messages and receiving delivery feedback
 - Forwarding (to an external address)
 - Autoresponders
 - POP3